saiteja-puttoju/langgraph-streamlit-chatbot/README.md

 1. Open the application in your browser.
 2. Type your message or question into the input box at the bottom of the screen.
 3. Press **Enter**.
-4. The chatbot will process your input using LangGraph and display the response.
+4. The chatbot will **stream** its response, appearing text-by-text as it thinks.
 5. Continue the conversation; the bot will remember the context of your previous messages.